 Vanilla extract is extracted from the seeds and pods of orchids that belong to the genus Vanilla.
 It is used for culinary purposes and even in aromatherapy and perfume.
-This is available in extracts, pastes, powders, and even essences with the pods available in some specialty stores.
+This is available in whole vanilla beans, vanilla extracts, vanilla pastes, powders, and even essences with the pods available in some specialty stores.

 If not available, there are a few substitutes that you can use in place of Vanilla extract.